 To cite a downloaded eBook, begin your citation as if you were citing a print book.
 For this example, we will cite the Kindle eBook version of The Great Gatsby.

 Navigate to the title page to find the author, title, and publication information.
-Type the words Kindle version and a comma before the publisher.
+Type the words Kindle ed. and a comma before continuing on to the publisher element.

 If you refer to an eBook in your paper, by directly quoting, paraphrasing, or referring to main ideas, you will need to include an in-text parenthetical citation.
 If the eBook is divided into stable numbered sections like chapters, or uses stable page numbers like in a PDF, then you can include these in your citation.
 If the eBook lacks stable numbering, then only include the author.